arq5x/gemini/README.rst

 3. Add a table that stores a vector of genotypes for each sample.
 This will facilitate fast computation of many popgen metrics.

-4. Move variant impacts to a separate table such that the ``variants`` table only contains one row per variant?

-5. Add ESP allele frequency variation as an annotation!
+4. Add ESP allele frequency variation as an annotation!

 	- ESP5400.snps.vcf.tar.gz from the ESP variant server website.